Ellipsis-Labs/ellipsis-client/README.md

-# Lightweight Solana Client
+# Ellipsis Client

 Lightweight unifying client for RPC + BanksClient

-There are no good unifying traits for Solana rust clients.
-That makes reusing code between tests and applications painful.
-This makes it slightly better.
+There are no good unifying traits for Solana Rust clients. `EllipsisClient` creates a simple interface for sending transactions, reading data, and fetching transaction data.
+The ulitmate goal is to encourage as much reusable code as possible among both client apps as testing logic.

+This software is still a work in progress.